WayneBooth/loki-render/README.md

 ## Getting Started

 First make sure you have java installed on your computer.
 I test with OpenJDK 8, but Oracle's JDK 8 should also work.
+Then, of course, you will want to grab the latest JAR file from the [release page](https://github.com/mikeperalta1/loki-render/releases)

 After this, Loki Render can be launched with a simple command:

 ```
 java -jar LokiRender-<version>.jar [<BlenderExe>] [MasterIP]